 Each Injury is Unique and Requires Expert Attention

 Some circumstances allow for more active therapy to help counteract any muscular atrophy by rebuilding muscle fiber to strengthen and support functioning.
-The complexity of the spine means that each and every spinal cord injury is unique and will require assessment by a team of experts, including a top lawyer trained to deal with Ottawa spinal cord injuries such as David Hollingsworth.
+The complexity of the spine means that each and every spinal cord injury is unique and will require assessment by a team of experts, including a top lawyer trained to deal with spinal cord injuries such as David Hollingsworth.
 David Hollingsworth and his Ottawa personal injury team understand the nature of spinal cord injuries.
 For over a decade, David has been helping accident victims with spinal cord injury work through their lawsuit and get the compensation they need and whatever else this entails, including compensation for loss of income, a new home, and custom vehicle.

-During the selection process, you may become overwhelmed with the sheer number of Ottawa personal injury lawyers.
+Looking for an Ottawa injury lawyer.
+During the selection process, you may become overwhelmed with the sheer number of Ottawa injury lawyers.
 A good place to start is the local Bar Association; they can usually recommend a few lawyers that might be appropriate to your case.
 What falls to you, however, is investigating these lawyers to ensure you find the right one for you.
 You will want to interview all prospective injury lawyers and be sure to ask them plenty of questions.
 It usually helps to write a list of your questions beforehand and go down the list, checking off each question when you get a satisfactory answer.
 If, during the interview, you feel that they are brushing you off or do not have time for you, consider how you would feel if you hired them to help you and they did the same thing.
 The way they treat you during the interview is often reflective of how they will treat you during your case, so pay close attention.

 Ask them questions about their track record.
 How many wins do they have out of how many cases?
 How often do they take cases to court?
 How long have they been working on cases like yours?
 What are typical settlements that they have won for cases like yours?
 While you are interviewing potential Ottawa personal injury lawyers, the answers to these questions are probably the most critical.
 The purpose is to ascertain how likely this lawyer is to win your case, and how far are they willing to take the case before conceding to the insurance companies.
 They should have far more wins than losses and they should not be afraid to take insurance companies to court.